COMPANION TO CANTO VIII

 1. you– T.S.
 Eliot.
 Line 430 of his poem, The Waste Land, runs: “These fragments I have shored against my ruins.”
 Pound starts his canto by taking issue with Eliot’s handling of fragments in poetry and implicitly with the role these preserved traces of the past have for the present.

 3. sous les lauriers – Fr. “under the laurels.”
-Possible reference to Gérard de Nerval’s poem Delfica (M n.3, 66).
-Nerval's poem has strong affinities with Pound's entire poetic project, from Pound’s early poem The Return to the Malatesta Cantos.
-Gerard de Nerval – Delfica
+Larence Rainey followed the phrase into Gérard de Nerval’s poem Delfica with which Pound may have been familiar (M n.3, 66).
+Gerard de Nerval – Delfica.

 4. That Alessandro – Alessandro de Medici (1511–1537), Duke of Florence and son of Lorenzo de Medici, Duke of Urbino (1492–1519).
 Alessandro was also called “Il Moro” because of his dark complexion.
 His mother was known to be a black servant in the Duke's household, hence the term "negroid."
 Pound included the story of his assassination by his cousin Lorenzino in canto V and referred to it again in canto VII.
 Apart from creating a link to cantos he had written before, Pound seems to suggest a contrast between what he perceived to be Alessandro’s inertia and fatalism, even when warned of his impending assassination (see Varchi, Storia fiorentina) and the active life and desperate struggle of Sigismondo.

 The Malatestas did not own the land, they were vicars of the Pope, who was supposed to be the rightful owner of the region.
-However, since by the time Sigimondo took over, the family had administered the lands around Rimini for two hundred years, the Malatestas struggled to assert property rights (conquering land and towns, inheritance, buying and selling, not paying dues to the papacy, and generally acting independently and against the interests of the Pope).
-In this struggle, which defined his life, Sigismondo would lose; Pound thought his failure was "worth all the successes of the age."
+However, since by the time Sigimondo took over, the family had administered the lands around Rimini for two hundred years, the Malatestas struggled to assert property rights: conquering land and towns, ensuring inheritance, buying and selling, not paying dues to the papacy, and generally acting independently and against the interests of the Pope.
+In this struggle, which defined his life, Sigismondo would lose; Pound thought his failure was "worth all the successes of the age," as everything Sigismondo managed to establish (The Tempio Malatestiano, the Rocca citadel, his court, his military reputation) were successes against the ecclesiastic and military powers of his lifetime.

 6. Frater ... carissime – ML: “As dear to me as a brother, and dearest companion.”
 Courtly form of salutation beginning Malatesta’s letter to Giovanni de Medici on 7 April 1449.
 Pound read this letter first in his main source, Charles Yriarte’s Un condottiere au XV siècle, but after checking on it in the Archivio di Stato in Florence, he was able to correct two errors that Yriarte had made: the addressee and the expression "buttato via" which he inserts below.
 Letter to Giovanni de Medici April 1449.